Description:- red panda is the State Animal of Sikkim. State:- Sikkim

 tree has been debated, but modern genetic evidence places it in

-close affinity with raccoons, weasels and skunks.
+close affinity with raccoons, weasels, and skunks.

 It is not closely related to the giant panda,